 Conclusion

 URLs are more than just web addresses.
 They play a part in your online branding, user experience, and search engine optimization.
-For any SMB aiming for growth, a proper URL structure is a simple, but effective step towards ensuring a smooth online journey for both users and search engines.
+For any SMB aiming for growth, a proper SEO-friendly URL structure is a simple, but effective step towards ensuring a smooth online journey for both users and search engines.

 Related reading: Google’s URL Guide